oasees/oasees-sdk/README.md

 <br><br>

-### <u>Usage</u>
+### <ins>Usage</ins>

-#### <u>Important note:</u> Before using the CLI module, ensure that an instance of the OASEES stack is up and running.
+#### <ins>Important note:</ins> Before using the CLI module, ensure that an instance of the OASEES stack is up and running.

 The SDK is designed to work in parallel with the rest of the stack.
-Before provisioning a cluster, <u>the user will be prompted to enter the stack's IP address and their blockchain account information</u> (if you're using a test account, make sure it's the same one that you've imported on MetaMask).
+Before provisioning a cluster, <ins>the user will be prompted to enter the stack's IP address and their blockchain account information</ins> (if you're using a test account, make sure it's the same one that you've imported on MetaMask).

 Should any typing mistake happen during the input prompts, you can edit the configuration file located in `/home/{username}/.oasees_sdk/config.json`, or use `oasees-sdk config-full-reset` to completely reset the configuration and force the prompts to reappear.